-Final Phase classroom requirements
+Final Phase classroom requirements:

-- a.
-Future Professionals are required to be on time and prepared with all learning materials. - b.
-Future Professionals that fail to meet the attendance and classroom requirements above may be required to sign their student advisory.
+- Future Professionals are required to be on time and prepared with all learning materials. - Future Professionals that fail to meet the attendance and classroom requirements above may be required to sign their student advisory. - 2.
+Peer teaching and tutoring are encouraged.